-Founded in 1987 by missionary Bob Hoskins and now led by his son Rob, OneHope has a strategic plan to reach every young person, in every nation, with a relevant Gospel message by the year 2030.
+Founded in 1987 by missionary Bob Hoskins and now led by his son, Rob, OneHope has a strategic plan to walk alongside the global Church to reach every young person in every nation with a relevant Gospel message by the year 2033, while laying the groundwork to reach future generations.

-What does OneHope Do?
+What Does OneHope Do?

 OneHope develops Scripture engagement programs that are as diverse as the children and youth they are intended to reach.
-Though the format and delivery methods are different, the Scripturally-based message of God's love is still the same.
+Though the format and delivery methods are different, the scripturally based message of God's love is still the same.

-Keeping cultural relevance and each society's unique issues in mind, OneHope's Scripture programs in Japan look much different than its programs in Madagascar-and in each of the more than 125 countries it serves.
+Keeping cultural relevance and each society's unique issues in mind, OneHope's Scripture programs in Japan look much different than its programs in Madagascar-and in each of the countries it serves worldwide.